 Visit a Hobby Farm

 Hobby farms are a wonderful way to introduce kids to rural living because they go gaga over the animals.
 Aurora Farm, just five minutes south of St. Norbert near La Barriere Park, welcomes guests year-round on weekends (11am-4pm) to visit their goats, alpacas and chickens on a farm tour.
-Six Pines, just past the perimeter highway northwest of Winnipeg on Sturgeon Road, is Manitoba’s longest running petting farm, while Deer Meadow Farms near Birds Hill Provincial Park and Kismet Creek Farms south of Steinbach also offer fall tours to interact with farm animals.
+Six Pines, just past the perimeter highway northwest of Winnipeg on Sturgeon Road, is Manitoba’s longest running petting farm, while Deer Meadow Farms near Birds Hill Provincial Park.

 About The Author